MaestroError/simplified-regex/README.md

 ### Named Capturing Groups

 It is the same as a capturing group but named and is used to group part of a pattern together and capture the matching text for later use with its name.
-Note that it returns an array/collection with a different structure when using `get`:
+Note that it returns an array with a different structure when using retrieval methods like `get`:

 ```javascript
 // Matching a date format with capturing the parts as separated groups